Pumping station

-Pumping stations, also called pumphouses in situations such as drilled wells and drinking water, are facilities containing pumps and equipment for pumping fluids from one place to another.
-They are used for a variety of infrastructure systems, such as the supply of water to canals, the drainage of low-lying land, and the removal of sewage to processing sites.
+Pumping stations, also called pumphouses, are public utility buildings containing pumps and equipment for pumping fluids from one place to another.
+They are critical in a variety of infrastructure systems, such as water supply, drainage of low-lying land, canals and removal of sewage to processing sites.
 A pumping station is an integral part of a pumped-storage hydroelectricity installation.